Extensivity of categories of relational structures: Topological properties of relational Horn theories without equality

 \begin{prop} Let $h : X \to Y$ be a morphism in $\T\Mod$.
 Then $h$ is an embedding iff $h$ is injective and reflects relations, while $h$ is a quotient morphism iff $h$ is surjective and $\E(Y)$ is the $\T$-closure of $h \cdot \E(X)$. \end{prop}

-If $\C$ is a topological category over $\Set$, then a bimorphism in $\C$ (i.e. a morphism that is both epic and monic) is precisely a bijective morphism in view of \ref{fact_system}.
-As in \cite[Definition 16.1]{AHS}, we say that a full replete subcategory $\B \hookrightarrow \C$ is \emph{bireflective} if every object of $\C$ has a $\B$-reflection morphism that is a bimorphism of $\C$, i.e. that is bijective.
-Since the concrete category $\Str(\Pi)$ is topological over $\Set$ in view of \ref{without_equality_examples}(1) and \ref{without_equality_top}, we now have the following result (cf. \cite[Proposition 3.6]{Monadsrelational}):
+If $\C$ is a topological category over $\Set$, then a bimorphism in $\C$ (i.e.~a morphism that is both epic and monic) is precisely a bijective morphism in view of \cref{fact_system}.
+As in \cite[Definition 16.1]{AHS}, we say that a full replete\footnote{Recall that a full subcategory $\B \hookrightarrow \C$ is \emph{replete} if whenever $C$ is an object of $\C$ that is isomorphic to an object of $\B$, then $C$ is an object of $\B$.} subcategory $\B \hookrightarrow \C$ is \emph{bireflective} if every object of $\C$ has a $\B$-reflection morphism that is a bimorphism of $\C$, i.e.~that is bijective.
+Since the concrete category $\Str(\Pi)$ is topological over $\Set$ in view of \cref{without_equality_examples}.\ref{empty} and \cref{without_equality_top}, we now have the following result (cf. \cite[Proposition 3.6]{Monadsrelational}):

 \begin{prop} Let $\T$ be a relational Horn theory without equality.
 Then the full replete subcategory $\T\Mod \hookrightarrow \Str(\Pi)$ is bireflective. \end{prop}

 \begin{proof} Let $X$ be a $\Pi$-structure.
 We define a $\Pi$-structure $X^*$ by setting $|X^*| := |X|$ and letting $\E(X^*)$ be the $\T$-closure of $\E(X)$.
 Then $X^*$ is a $\T$-model, and the identity function $1_{|X|} : |X| \to |X| = |X^*|$ is a bijective $\Pi$-morphism, which we claim is a $\T\Mod$-reflection morphism for $X$.
 So let $h : X \to Y$ be a $\Pi$-morphism from $X$ to a $\T$-model $Y$.
 Then the function $h : |X^*| = |X| \to |Y|$ is also a $\Pi$-morphism $h : X^* \to Y$, because $\E(X^*)$ is the smallest $\T$-relation on $|X|$ that contains $\E(X)$, and thus $\E(X^*) \subseteq h^{-1}[\E(Y)]$ because $h^{-1}[\E(Y)]$ is a $\T$-relation on $|X|$ \eqref{inverse_Trel} that contains $\E(X)$ (since $h : X \to Y$ is a $\Pi$-morphism). \end{proof}